blairanderson/react-action-todo/README.md

 # React Action TODO

-creating a notion-medium-like editing todo list that has some helpful activity to it.
+Creating a notion-medium-like editing todo list that has some helpful activity to it.

 This is not compatible with NOTION API, but i am open to pull requests.